MatyMasaryk/Parallel-Programming-Problems/README.md

 ### Function `barber`

-Function `customer` implements behavior of a barber running the barber shop.
+Function `barber` implements behavior of a barber running the barber shop.

 #### Parameters: